 The VISTA Training Scholarship will provide financial support to high-caliber scholars doing research that is aligned with the VISTA program under the supervision of a VISTA core member.
+VISTA Associate Members are eligible to co-supervise with a Core Member.
 This support provides funds in addition to standard York University support to attract and train leading vision researchers of tomorrow.

 To be eligible to apply:

 - You must be accepted for full-time admission to an eligible graduate program at the Masters level at York University, or be in the process of applying.
 You must be accepted as a new Masters student in the program to hold the scholarship;